 Despite forgetting to

-turn the bloody fuel pump on for departure we cruise gently South at 2,500ft, a quick whizz round the house then down towards Membury, and avoiding their overhead drop in to Ramsbury.
+turn the bloody fuel pump on for departure we cruise gently South at 2,500ft, a quick whizz round the house then down towards Membury, and avoiding their overhead descend towards Ramsbury.

 I like flying low: at anything above 2,000ft

 only serious hills and mountains are visible, the rest looks like Google Maps.
 I can do that from my desktop....

 Set up for a West-East transit at 1,000ft, swing around at the end and come back East-West.
 Despite it looking a long way away from the photos I am plagued by "Terrain.....
 Terrain......" from the Garmin kit until I throttle up and pull away, let's not annoy the locals and head back home.

 Transiting over our local 560m grass strip (tempting to be based there, but with no AvGas you'd have to keep going to Oxford!)
 I can see 3 Gazelles clearly based there, one with engine running.
 How cool is that?

 A final quick whizz over the house then back for a visual for R01 via Right Base.
 A spirited East wind has blown up (airfields always the windiest places in the world...) and my flare drifts us to the left of the centreline but we're down tidily, taxy in and shut down.